 Still, while I didn’t share their wealth or their whiteness, I always felt beautiful when my grandmother helped me dress nicely.
 It was a reminder that although I might not be a “real" princess, I can still carry myself like one through kindness and style.
 I, too, am worthy of adorning my body, of being adored, and of becoming a role model — despite the hypercritical looks I’d receive from classmates.

-"It is about being kind, prioritizing self-love, and taking life seriously and gently."
+"It is about being kind, prioritising self-love, and taking life seriously and gently."

 Then, at 14, I moved back with my mother and siblings and things changed — again.
 From middle school up until the end of college in 2021, my fashion and lifestyle were influenced by peer pressure, the media, and life circumstances.
 I wasn’t dressing like me or for me anymore; instead, I was dressing for what I thought other people expected of me.
 Experiencing financial distress at home and witnessing gang violence when I left my house, I always had to be tough.
 I was constantly bullied and felt insecure.
 I had lost my feminine touch.